Skip to main content

 What is IGF-1 LR3?

 IGF-1 LR3 (Long R3 Insulin-Like Growth Factor-1) is an 83-amino-acid synthetic analog of human IGF-1, which is natively 70 amino acids.
-It incorporates two structural modifications: a 13-amino-acid extension at the N-terminus and a substitution of arginine for glutamic acid at position 3.
-These changes were engineered at the Cooperative Research Centre for Tissue Growth and Repair in Adelaide, Australia, primarily to create a more potent cell culture supplement for serum-free media, not as a human therapeutic.
+It carries two engineered changes: a 13-amino-acid extension at the N-terminus and a substitution of arginine for glutamate at position 3.
+These modifications were developed by the Adelaide, Australia research group that characterized the IGF-1 fusion-protein analogs, primarily to create a more potent supplement for serum-free cell culture rather than as a human therapeutic.

 How Does It Work?

-IGF-1 LR3 binds and activates the Type I IGF Receptor (IGF-1R), a transmembrane receptor tyrosine kinase.
-Upon binding, receptor autophosphorylation recruits IRS-1 (insulin receptor substrate-1), which activates two major downstream cascades.
+IGF-1 LR3 binds and activates the Type I IGF receptor (IGF-1R), a transmembrane receptor tyrosine kinase.
+Ligand binding triggers receptor autophosphorylation, which recruits adaptor proteins: IRS-1 feeds the PI3K/Akt arm, while Shc feeds the Ras/Raf/MEK/ERK arm.

 Mechanism of Action